Main Content

 How To Buy an Outdoor TV

-Not sure how to buy an outdoor TV or which one is best for your?
-Get ready to enjoy afternoons on the patio and evenings on the outdoor sectional in a whole new way—all with screens that can stand against the weather, the sun and even extreme temperatures.
+Not sure how to buy an outdoor TV or which one is best for you?
+Get ready to enjoy afternoons on the patio and evenings on the outdoor sectional in a whole new way—all with screens that can withstand the weather, the sun and even extreme temperatures.
 Whether you're hoping to watch the game out back with the boys or enjoy a movie over a crackling fire pit, discover what you need in your backyard with our outdoor TV buying guide.

 Entertainment doesn't have to stay indoors anymore.
 Nice weather means everyone wants to head outside, whether they're taking a nap in a hammock, playing ball outside, hanging out with friends or just lounging.
-A big screen elevates your entertainment experience, but the main reason anyone would want one?
+A big outdoor TV elevates your entertainment experience, but the main reason anyone would want one?
 You get to enjoy the best of nature all while keeping up with your favorite entertainment.
 Stay updated on local news, watch the baseball game, smash past friends online on your favorite video game console and more.
 And you can do it all as you soak up the sun.
+But they're not all the same, so make sure you're making an educated choice when you buy.

-Think about where you want your outdoor TV to exist, no matter what you'll be watching on it.
-You might mount it onto an outdoor fireplace, attach to the side of the home for some cover or find complete cover from an shaded porch that blocks the sun's rays.
+Think about where you want your outdoor TV to live, no matter what you'll be watching.
+You might mount it onto an outdoor fireplace, attach to the side of the home for some cover or find complete cover from a shaded porch that blocks the sun's rays.
 Where you place your outdoor TV is more important than you might think is, and that's all about how much sunlight it receives.
 Make sure you keep in mind the direction your screen will face—east vs west, north vs south.
 That will determine the amount of sunlight you get.

 Before buying, make sure that the outdoor TV you love is rated for the sunlight your space receives.
-For TVs installed in a location with full sun exposure, be sure to only use a model rated for that purpose.
+For TVs installed in a location with full sun exposure, be sure to only use a model rated for that level of sunshine.
 Anything else will break down quickly and void the manufacturer's warranty.
-Meanwhile, partial shade models are made specifically to be placed beneath a covered space like a porch or pergola.
-And while partial shade models will have significant weatherproofing effects on the interior, their exterior elements are not made to sit in the sun or rain all day.
+Meanwhile, partial shade outdoor TVs are made specifically to be placed beneath a covered space like a porch or pergola.
+And while both full shade and partial shade models will have significant weatherproofing effects on the interior, their exterior elements are not made to sit in the sun or rain all day.
 The screens themselves are designed with different brightness levels as well, making them hard to view in bright light.

-Just like regular televisions, it's important to choose the right size outdoor TV for your space.
-The biggest one you can afford isn't always the best choice—consider how large your viewing area is and the distance you'd be from the screen as users watch.
-If you'll be relatively close, going all out on a 90-inch model will be overwhelming, while you'll have a hard time seeing a small one from far away.
+Just like standard televisions, it's important to choose the right size outdoor TV for your space.
+The biggest one you can afford isn't always the best choice—consider how large your viewing area is and the distance you'd be from the screen as viewers watch.
+If you'll be relatively close, going all out on a 90-inch model will be overwhelming.
+But you'll have a hard time seeing a small outdoor TV if you're sitting far away.
 The general rule is to buy what fits your home best; you'll enjoy being able to watch your media from the pool, the patio and all across your space.
+Use our calculator below to check the best outdoor TV size for your space.

 TV Screen Size & Distance Calculator